Great-winged Petrel

 Key Features

-- Long, narrow, pointed wings built for high-speed dynamic soaring
+- Long, narrow wings for dynamic soaring

 When You’ll See Them